Skip to main content

 LIA Social Determinants of Health Microcredential Program

 Intermountain Healthcare and Latinos In Action have partnered up to provide students with the opportunity to get trained as Health Screeners.
-This micro-credential provides a means to develop skills and a knowledge base for addressing social determinants of health, pre-diabetes, high blood pressure, and depression.
+This micro-credential provides a means to develop skills and a knowledge base for addressing social determinants of health, pre-diabetes, and high blood pressure.
 The course will help you to gain content expertise and necessary skills to successfully perform health screenings, interpret the collected data, and become a health advocate.

 NOTE: This course is not the equivalent of a Certified Nurse Assistant (CNA/PCT) or Medical Assistant (MA) program.
 This course is not designed for pediatric health screening.